xyicheng/data-science-summit-airflow/dags/lab3/README.md

 # Lab 3.
-Using PythonOperator to validate file downloads, cleanse the data, merge into a consolidated file and upload it to GCS.
+Using PythonOperator and community contributed operators to validate file downloads, cleanse the data, merge into a consolidated file, upload it to GCS and import to BigQuery

 >Note: this is a continuation of the DAG we started to create in Lab 2.